Shweth2002/Smart-Blind-Stick/README.md

 # Smart-Blind-Stick1
 The smart blind stick automatically detects the obstacle in front of the person and give him a response to the person by vibrating the stick and also with a warning sound.
 Through this, the blind person can aware about the obstacles in front of him.
-I used Ultrasonic sensor for detecting the obstacles.
+We used Ultrasonic sensor for detecting the obstacles.
 /* * make a smart stick that helps the Blind */
 #define trigPin 9
  #define echoPin 8